Time and Technology in the Classic City: Walking through Addis Ababa’s Video Necessary change

 According to the Ethiopian calendar, the current year is 2015 which can be alternatively considered as 2022/2023 in the Gregorian calendar.
 However, according to Western calendars, the current year is 2022 which is seven years behind of the Ethiopian one.
 While the Gregorian calendar will be 2023 on January 1st ,the Ethiopian calendar on the other hand remains 2015 throughout this year up to September.
 As we can see, the year 2015 is not only the year in Ethiopia; it is also the current year of Eritreans as well.
 Ethiopians welcomed the year 2015 on Sunday, September 11, 2022 (እሁድ, መስከረም 1, 2015).

-Sophonias Woldu is an Ethiopian author with an striking skill for designing with skill distinctive and captivating articles that peer into different aspects of life.
-He had an inquisitive mind from a young age and was always fascinated by the possible within language and words.
+Sophonias Woldu is an Ethiopian author with an outstanding skill for crafting unique and captivating articles that explore different aspects of life.
+He had an inquisitive mind from a young age and was always fascinated by the power of language and words.
 He writes articles about philosophy, theology, his native Ethiopia, and basically anything and everything else.
 Before embarking on a writing career, he had already begun a successful career in the electromechanical engineering field, having earned his degree from Addis Ababa Science and Technology University.
-We have to point out that to being a prolific writer, Sophonias is also a public speaker and tech enthusiast who believes in channeling the force of technology to improve the lives of Ethiopians.
+In addition to being a prolific writer, Sophonias is also a public speaker and tech enthusiast who believes in harnessing technology to improve the lives of Ethiopians.
 Currently, Sophonias writes articles for www.typicalethiopian.com on a part-time basis.

 1. How does the Ethiopian calendar differ from the Gregorian calendar?